malan88/kandr/1/notes.md

   Similar logic applies to `c+'A'` and `c-'A'`, which is how you upper and lower case letters.
 IDK, I just always understood it better when it was explained that `'A'` represents 65.
+- Ex 1-13's challenge of printing the histogram vertically is a doozy.
+I think I have the general conception, and it requires nested for loops in an interesting way